Download a motion

 In-place motion

 Use the in_place query parameter to remove horizontal root motion from the animation.
 Set in_place=true to keep the character in place with no horizontal translation (default: false).
+This applies to FBX, GLB, and BVH retargeted exports, not to Unitree G1 CSV.

 - Shell